binnes/esp8266Workshop/docs/part2/MQTT.md

   }
 ```

-Lastly add the code to send the data to the IoT Platform.
+Lastly add the code to send the data to the cloudAMQP MQTT broker.
 We already have the data formatted as a JSON string, so we can now add the following code after it is printed to the console in the **loop()** function:

 ```C++
     Serial.println(msg);